Sustainability

 A political candidate, party or official; or

-Any private sector employees, directors or officers, or their agents or representatives.
+Any private sector employees, directors, officers, or their agents or representatives.

 Anti-Money Laundering and Finance of Terrorism

-We commit to not engaging in or contributing to money laundering or the finance of terrorism.
+We commit to not engaging in or contributing to money laundering or the financing of terrorism.
 Goldstar Jewellery LLC has implemented Anti-Money Laundering (AML) and Know Your Counterparty (KYC) procedures to:

 Verify that counterparties and, if applicable, beneficial owners are not named on relevant government lists for individuals or organisations implicated in money laundering, fraud or involvement with prohibited organisations and/or those financing conflict;